khankhattak1/pdf_annotation_extraction/README.md

-Kindly suggest improvemnts or new features
+Kindly suggest improvemnts or new features in the discussion tab